shopware5/devdocs/source/developers-guide/vagrant-phpstorm/index.md

     $ ant build-unit

 ### Step 3
-Now edit your .htaccess and change the Rewrite Path to /shopware.
+Now edit your .htaccess file in the root of your Shopware Project and change the Rewrite Path to /shopware.

 Change

-#RewriteBase /shopware/
+    $ #RewriteBase /shopware/

 to

-RewriteBase /shopware/
+    $ RewriteBase /shopware/

 After the build is complete you can view your full installed Shopware under: